ponylang/ponyc/README.md

 .\ponyc-VERSION\ponyc\bin\ponyc.exe --version
 ```

-Windows 10 users will need to install the Windows 10 SDK in order to build programs with ponyc.
-It can be downloaded [from Microsoft](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
+Windows users will need to install Visual Studio 2015 and the Windows 10 SDK in order to build programs with ponyc.
+It can be downloaded from Microsoft ([Visual Studio](https://www.visualstudio.com/vs/community/), [SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)).

 ## Mac OS X using [Homebrew](http://brew.sh)